XinweiZhang1998/xinweizhang1998.github.io/_pages/includes/intro.md

 # About Me
 I am a PhD student with [the Department of Electrical and Electronic Engineering (EEE)](https://www.polyu.edu.hk/eie/), [The Hong Kong Polytechnic University](https://www.polyu.edu.hk/), under the supervision of [Prof. Haibo Hu](http://www.haibohu.org/) ([ASTAPLE lab](http://www.astaple.com/)).
 I received the Master's degree in computer technology with [Southeast University](https://www.seu.edu.cn/), Nanjing, China, in 2022, under the supervision of [Dr. Guyue Li](https://cyber.seu.edu.cn/_s303/lgy1/list.psp).
 From April 2021 to September 2021, I worked as a Research Assistant with the Department of Computing, [The Hong Kong Polytechnic University](https://www.polyu.edu.hk/), under the supervision of [Prof. Bin Xiao](https://www4.comp.polyu.edu.hk/~csbxiao/).

+Feel free to drop me an email if you want to collabrate or have a discussion!

 # Research interests
 * Physical-layer security, especially secret key generation.
 * Blockchain.